NATIONAL VFW DAY

 NATIONAL VFW DAY HISTORY

 The VFW was established on September 29, 1899, by a group of veterans from the Spanish-American War and the Philippine Insurrection.
 It has since grown to be the nation’s largest group of combat veterans.
 They continue “to honor the dead by helping the living.”
-The VFW promote patriotism, goodwill and youth scholarships.
+The VFW promotes patriotism, goodwill, and youth scholarships.
 They also provide military assistance and community service programs, promote youth activities and volunteer many hours in their local communities.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!